 Know When to Email and When to Talk

 These days, with computers being an essential element of any office, a lot of our communication is done online.
-While sending people tasks or giving feedback on a submission are things that are sometimes better done through email or another text based messaging format, there are times where actually going over and engaging and talking to another employee is a much better way of communicating.
+While sending people tasks or giving feedback on submission are things that are sometimes better done through email or another text-based messaging format, there are times where going over and engaging and talking to another employee is a much better way of communicating.

-In everything from pursuing payroll training to running accounting courses to teach new hires, collaboration should allow better ideas to flourish while creating more efficient work flows, so opening yourself up and really listening to people is absolutely essential for good teamwork.
-Often there are mistakes that could have been easily avoided if communication was clearer from the beginning.
+In everything from pursuing payroll training to running accounting courses to teach new hires, collaboration should allow better ideas to flourish while creating more efficient workflows, so opening yourself up and listening to people is essential for good teamwork.
+Often some mistakes could have been easily avoided if communication was clearer from the beginning.
 Relationships in an office are all about give and take, so when all you’re doing is taking, you’re just making the situation more muddled and inefficient.

 When it all comes down to it, making more of an effort to engage in open and honest communication is the secret to an efficient and happy office.
 Just taking the time out of your day to talk to your co-workers, even if it’s not work-related, makes the atmosphere that much more positive.